 Universities and community colleges often have electronic donation bins too.
 You can always call them up and ask them where their bins are and just drop them off.

 You actually may be able to sell some of them on craigslist.
 My DH breaks them a lot, guess construction sites are hard on phones.
-We buy replacements on craigslist instead of getting him a new one.

 Why can't we use old cell phones again, even though they are a bit out of date?
 Is there no way to re-use them ourselves?